-- Creating your First Flow Management Cluster in CDP Public Cloud - Cloudera Flow Management Deployment in CDP Private Cloud Base - Cloudera Flow Management Component Installation and Upgrade - You have a Snowflake account. - You have read access to a Snowflake database table.
+- Creating your First Flow Management Cluster in CDP Public Cloud - Cloudera Flow Management Deployment in CDP Private Cloud Base - Cloudera Flow Management Component Installation and Upgrade - You have a Snowflake account. - · You have read access to a Snowflake database table.

-Downloading the Snowflake JDBC driver jar file
+Download the Snowflake JDBC driver jar file

 Before you can create a dataflow that moves data out of a Snowflake database, you must ensure that NiFi can interact with the Snowflake database using a JDBC interface.
-To do this, you must download the Snowflake JDBC driver JAR file, upload it to each NiFi node in your cluster, and ensure that the proper permissions are set.
+To do this, you must download the Snowflake JDBC driver jar file, upload it to each NiFi node in your cluster, and ensure the proper permissions are set.

-You need the Snowflake driver file, when defining the DBCP Connection Pool Controller Service that is used in the NiFi processors, in the CFM dataflow that moves data out of Snowflake.
+You need the Snowflake driver file when defining the DBCP Connection Pool Controller Service that is used in the NiFi processors in the CFM dataflow moving data out of Snowflake.
 This driver allows NiFi to interact with the Snowflake database through the JDBC interface.

-- You must have reviewed and met the prerequisites. - You must have logged in as an admin user. - You must have created a directory on all the NiFi nodes where you will make the driver file available for NiFi
+- You have reviewed and met the prerequisites. - You are logged in as an admin user. - You have created a directory on all the NiFi nodes where you'll make the driver file available for NiFi

-1. Download the latest Snowflake JDBC JAR file from the Snowflake website.

-For information on how to get the Snowflake JDBC JAR file, see the Snowflake documentation in the Related information section below.

-- 2. Upload the JAR file to each of the NiFi nodes in your cluster. - 3.
-As a root user, on every NiFi node in your cluster, update the permissions for the Snowflake JDBC JAR file, and make sure this can be accessed and read by the nifi user:
+- 1. Download the latest Snowflake JDBC jar file from the Snowflake website. - For information on how to get the Snowflake JDBC jar file, see the Snowflake documentation in the Related information section below. - 2.
+Upload the jar file to each of the NiFi nodes in your cluster. - 3.
+As a root user, and on every NiFi node in your cluster, update the permissions for the Snowflake JDBC jar file, and make sure this can be accessed and read by the nifi user:

+'''

 chown nifi: <snowflake-jdbc>.jar

+'''

-After you have downloaded the Snowflake JDBC driver, proceed to the following steps.
+Once you have completed the Snowflake JDBC driver jar file download, proceed to the following steps.